salesforcecli/CLI-Unification-demo/messages/usage.md

 # summary

-Displays overall usage of your compute spend.
+Display overall usage of your compute spend.